 Propose your project and limit your scope

-Limit your scope to the most important and impactful application of productized onboarding you can find.
+Limit your scope to the most impactful use case of productized onboarding you can find.
 Doing this will increase your chances of not having your proposal rejected immediately.

 - Is it the same for every customer?

 - Do you segment customers and provide different segments with a different experience?

 - Is there a customer segment that could see value immediately with a productized onboarding experience?

 - Is there a certain type of customer you’d like to unlock further value for?

 These questions help reduce the scope of your initial productized onboarding experience.
 They also help you showcase the immediate value of a productized onboarding experience.
 This makes it easy for your c-suite to understand how this aligns with your organization's goals.